The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Nelda has done extensive research in Mexico, Central American, and South American dance.
-Her teaching has taken her throughout the United States, Mexico, the Orient, and Europe, presenting her seminars and displaying her dance form.
-She has a wealth of dance costumes that she has collected on her round-the-world travels.
+Nelda did extensive research in Mexico, Central American, and South American dance.
+Her teaching took her throughout the United States, Mexico, the Orient, and Europe, presenting her seminars and displaying her dance form.
+She had a wealth of dance costumes that she collected on her round-the-world travels.

 Nelda retired from her faculty position as head of the Danced Department at San Antonio College in Texas in 1986, but in 1995 she received the Ford Salute to Education, presented by Ford vice president Ross Roberts, which reads, "Nelda Guerrero-Drury is recognized nationally and locally as one of the most prominent figures in performing arts specifically International Folk Dance.
 She is an inspiring individual who has contributed over 40 years of her life teaching folk dance to many students and educators in San Antonio and throughout the world.
 Her folk dance teaching skills and talents have been a "passport" to such countries as Japan, Switzerland, and Germany.
 Nelda is a retired Professor Emeritus from San Antonio College where she founded the Annual Folk Dance Festival.
 She continues to stay active by teaching in folk dance conferences and generously volunteering her time at the Westminster Square Senior Citizens Apartments and Our Lady of the Lake University."